 Smart homes incorporate advanced automation systems that enable people to monitor and control the functions of the building.
-For example, owner can control lights, heating, ventilation, and air conditioning (HVAC); security alarms; and other household devices remotely through their devices like smartphones, tablets, or computers in smart home systems.
+For example, owner can control lights, heating, ventilation, and air conditioning (HVAC); security alarms, and secure software enabled household devices and other household devices remotely through their devices like smartphones, tablets, or computers in smart home systems.
 They make use of wired and wireless communication technologies, such as Wi-Fi, Bluetooth, Universal Powerline Bus (UPB), INSTEON, Z-Wave, and ZigBee for providing intelligent feedback and information by monitoring various aspects of the smart homes.
 Based on the owner’s preferences, Internet of Things (IoT), smart home solutions, and devices mostly operate together, allowing to share consumer usage data among themselves and automating actions.

 Top 10 Smart Home Systems Companies

 - United Technologies Corporation

 - Ingersoll Rand Inc

 - Johnson Control Inc

 Market OverviewThe global smart home market is predicted to grow from USD 78.3 billion in 2020 to USD 135.3 billion by 2025, growing at a CAGR of 11.6% during the forecast period, owing to the rising sense and need of comfort, safety, and convenience they provide.
 Among regions, North America is expected to be the major market for smart home during the forecast period.
 Moreover, the region is home to various major market players.
 The growth of the smart home systems in North America can be attributed to the rising need for safety, increased awareness about smart home products, and better product offerings.